FAQ

 Do I get instant access after signing up?

-Do I need an invite code to access the platform?
+Do I need manual approval to use the platform?

 Why do I need to sign in before prompting AI?

-AI, backtest, and market-data routes use paid providers, so the server requires an authenticated session before running them.
+Builder and backtest routes use paid providers and protected infrastructure, so the server requires an authenticated session before running them.

 Will I get product updates?

 Yes.
-We use account contact details to send product news, rollout notes, and important beta notices.
+We use account contact details to send product news, rollout notes, and important account notices.

 Can I use my own strategy ideas and symbols?